How how to increase your website Pagespeed?

-Browsers cache consists of a lot of information like code, images, scripts and more, that allows a visitor’s browser do not load the entire page every time when he comes back.
-You can set your “expires” header for how long you want that information to be cached, usually, a year is a good time period. houston web design
+Browsers cache consists of a lot of information like code, images, scripts, and more, which allows a visitor’s browser do not to load the entire page every time he comes back.
+You can set your “expires” header for how long you want that information to be cached, usually, a year is a good time period.
+Houston web design

 7. Server response time

 The optimal response time is less than 200ms.
 Server response time can be affected by the amount of traffic you receive, the resources each page uses, the software your server uses, and the hosting.
 To improve your server response time, look for the performance of database queries, slow routing, or a lack of adequate memory and fix them.
 Learn more about optimizing your time to the first byte.Houston web design